 Thus, in the preceding example, the value of WORKDIR and $$ will be substituted at the time that the trap command is executed.
 If you wanted this substitution to occur at the time that either signal 1 or 2 was received, you can put the commands inside single quotes −

 $ trap 'rm $WORKDIR/work1$$ $WORKDIR/dataout$$; exit' 1 2

 If the command listed for trap is null, the specified signal will be ignored when received.
 For example, the command −

 $ trap '' 2

-Specifies that the interrupt signal is to be ignored.
-You might want to ignore certain signals when performing some operation that you don't want interrupted.
+This specifies that the interrupt signal is to be ignored.
+You might want to ignore certain signals when performing an operation that you don't want to be interrupted.
 You can specify multiple signals to be ignored as follows −

 $ trap '' 1 2 3 15